 - Olive oil

-- 4. Coat the racks with 1 cup rub and massage the spices into the meat.
-(The rub is never the predominant flavor; it is only an accent.)
+- Coat the racks with 1 cup rub and massage the spices into the meat.
 You want to coat the ribs evenly.
 Add a generous drizzle olive oil to each rack and smear it over the ribs to sorta turn the rub into a paste.
 Store the ribs in a super large resealable plastic bag in the refrigerator for at least 6 hours and preferably overnight.